tuftsdatalab/tuftsWorkshops/docs/2023_workshops/cas12aAlphaFold2/03_Cas12a_Variant_Vizualization.md

 ## Download AlphaFold Output

-- First we will need to download our predicted structure pdb files.
+- First we will need to download our predicted structure pdb file for the Cas12a-CW mutant.
 To this go to Files > Home Directory:

 ![](images/homeDir.png)

-- Now, click on cas12a_af2 and download each of these files that end in `.pdb`:
+- Now, click on cas12a_af2 and download the following file, `mut2cw.pdb`:

 IMAGES TO BE INSERTED HERE